sqdgn/whitepaper/whitepaper_2.0.md

 - Retail traders rely on public, often delayed information
 - High-risk strategies are pursued without systematic risk filtering

-There was a signincant progress to address the problem from different angles, but to this day only specific segments were addressed.
+There was significant progress to address the problem from different angles, but to this day only specific segments were addressed.

 ### Current Tool Landscape: What Exists Today